y1z/Graphics_Framework/README.md

  - DEVLIBS : `C:\c++libs\`
     - aka in the folder where **YOUR** libs.
  - PlatformTarget : in windows this should be x64 or x86 depending on the configuration.

+## controls
+ w: move forward
+ s: move backwords
+ a: move to the left
+ d: move to the right
+ 1: to switch cameras
+ I : to tilt right
+ P : to tilt left